 - 1 ¼ cup heavy cream, 35% fat, cold (300 grams)

 - 21 ladyfingers (or the same amount of cake or sweet bread pieces)

 - 2 tablespoons Marsala wine (or Kahlua, dark rum, brandy)

 - Cocoa powder for dusting

-- In a small saucepan, gently heat cream with chocolate until smooth.
+- Make the chocolate sauce: In a small saucepan, gently heat the cream with the chocolate until the chocolate melts and the mixture is smooth.
 Set aside.

 If you liked this recipe, Pin it!